markcheret/footnotes/readme.txt

 == Description ==

-**footnotes** aims to be the all-in-one solution for displaying an automatically generated list of references on your Page or Post.
+**footnotes** aims to be the all-in-one solution for displaying an automatically-generated list of references on your Page or Post.
 The Plugin ships with a set of defaults while also empowering you to control how your footnotes are being displayed.

 **footnotes** gives you the ability to display well-formatted footnotes on your WordPress Pages and Posts, as well as in post excerpts with fully functional tooltips if enabled.

 Featured on [wpmudev][wpmudev] - cheers for the review, folks!